-- Only use a text editor (e.g. vi, or emacs) to prevent insertion of hidden characters. - Earlier versions of SMOG 2 has very strict format requirements.
-Now, the PDB preprocessor (see next section) has been significantly enhanced, such that minimal manual editing of the PDB file is required. - Chain identifiers are ignored.
-If your system has multiple chains, insert TER lines (left justified) between chains. - Only residues and atoms within a residue defined in the force field templates will be recognized by SMOG 2.
-Unless a coarse-grained template is designated with -tCG, unrecognized residues and atoms will lead to a PDB parse error, and the program will exit.
+- Only use a text editor (e.g. vi, or emacs) to prevent insertion of hidden characters. - Earlier versions of SMOG 2 have very strict format requirements.
+Now, the PDB preprocessor (see next section) has been significantly enhanced, such that minimal manual editing of the PDB file is required. - Chain identifiers are almost completely ignored.
+That is, if there is a change in chain ID, and there is not a TER line between the residues, then the residues will be interpreted as being in the same chain.
+However, all atoms in a single residue must have the same chain ID.

-• Residue name field is officially columns 18-20 in the PDB definition, but smog2 reads columns 18-21 since column 21 is unused.
+- Only residues and atoms within a residue defined in the force field templates will be recognized by SMOG 2.
+Unless a coarse-grained template is designated with -tCG, unrecognized residues and atoms will lead to a PDB parse error, and the program will exit. - Residue name field is officially columns 18-20 in the PDB definition, but smog2 reads columns 18-21 since column 21 is unused.

-3.1.2 Preprocessing
+3.1.2 Preprocessing the PDB file